steveseguin/vdo.ninja/install.md

 My suggestion?
 Limit changes to images and perhaps the translation files (maybe add a new one); these are good starting points.
 If making changes to the main.css style sheet or index.html file, you should be mostly okay too, since these files are designed to be changed; I try to keep that in mind when updating the code at least.
 Making changes to other files though is strongly not recommend and in some cases discouraged.
 If you find a bug or need to make a change to other files, it might be best to make a Pull Request with the desired changes and hope it gets adopted into the main codebase.

+### Internet-free deployments

-For those looking to deploy a completely Internet-free option, you'll need to deploy your own STUN services and a handshake server.
+For those looking to deploy a completely Internet-free or fully-isolated option, you'll need to deploy your own STUN services and a handshake server as well.

 Details on how to deploy your own private STUN server can be Googled online; it's rather out of the scope of this guide's goals though.
+As of this writing, VDO.Ninja uses Google's public STUN servers, but most TURN-servers offers STUN server functionality as well; just takes some added configuration.

-Same goes with private SSL certificates and any DNS secure context issues that may arise.
-VDO.Ninja relies on SSL for security, but this restrictions can be disabled via the Chrome browser's command-line.
+Internet-free deployments will also need to deal with private SSL certificates and any DNS secure context issues that may arise.
+VDO.Ninja relies on SSL for security, but if you can't figure out how to do private SSL issuance, these SSL restrictions can be disabled via the Chrome browser's command-line.
+VDO.Ninja may complain about the lack of security if you take this approach though.

-There is an experimental handshake server option that lets advanced users use a basic/generic websocket service as a personal handshake server; useful for air-gapped private deployments of the service.
+Finally, there is an experimental handshake server option that lets advanced users use a basic/generic websocket service as a personal handshake server; useful for air-gapped private deployments of the service.
 A simple socket server has been developed that can be used as a personal handshake server.
 Documentation with installation instructions are included here: https://github.com/steveseguin/websocket_server

-Support for piesocket.com has also been added as a third-party handshake-server service option, which demonstrates and offers a cheap alternative to a managed hosted alternative of the official handshake service.
+Just on a side note, support for piesocket.com has also been added as a third-party handshake-server service option, which demonstrates and offers a cheap alternative to a managed hosted alternative of the official handshake service.
 If using piesocket, you can just do &pie=APKKEY to use that service, without deploying any code or servers yourself.
-The free tier is quite generous and I have no affiliation with them.
+The free tier is quite generous and I have no affiliation with them, but you'll need the Internet to make use of their service.

 Regards,
 Steve